arunptp/arunptp.github.io/_posts/2019-06-18-BearingAnalytics.md

 A Machine Learning Anomaly Detection (MLAD) Engine uses sensor data like tempearture, flow, vibration and other variables (multi-dimensional) to create a multi-dimensional pattern ., i.e. the state of a machine is "learned" under healthy operating conditions.
 By learning the healthy state, the engine guages if an alert should be triggered or not under any deviation.

-The second step is to forecast the probability of future breakdown or in other words, asses the RUL (Residual Useful Life) of a machine.
-This provides valuable information regarding urgent repairs or regarding planned maintenance activity.

-Finally, can integrate them into dashboards  or  into alarm systems that will be monitored by maintenance teams.
+Finally, we can integrate them into dashboards  or  into alarm systems that will be monitored by maintenance teams.

 # Softwares / Packages Used